 Under Lauren’s leadership, Oneinforty has hosted symposia at synagogues across the United States to educate the community; accelerated enrollment in the BFOR study that provided free genetic testing for BRCA mutations for people of Ashkenazi Jewish ancestry; influenced and changed national cancer policy guidelines for genetic testing; established a medical advisory board of renowned oncologists; built a panel of mental health practitioners to support cancer patients and caregivers; forged national partnerships; and developed educational programs for healthcare providers.

 As we mourn the loss of our brave and beautiful founder, the board and staff is focused on continuing the critical and lifesaving work of Oneinforty.
 We will honor Lauren and the countless families impacted by hereditary cancer by fulfilling Lauren’s mission to stop BRCA-related cancer in its tracks.

 Lauren always wanted to help people and she found her mission because of her own illness.
 She was an inspiration and a beautiful light that cannot be extinguished.
-Read the recent article about Lauren’s life and legacy in the Boston Globe.

 Read more about Lauren’s Life and Legacy